Maran23/script-ide/README.md

 - Scripts can be opened in a Popup with a defined shortcut or when clicking the three dots on the top right of the TabContainer for quick navigation between scripts
 - The currently edited script is automatically selected in the Filesystem Dock
 - Files can be quickly searched by the Quick Search Popup with `Shift`+`Shift`
+- You can find and quickly override any method from your super classes with `Alt`+`Ins`
 - The plugin is written with performance in mind, everything is very fast and works without any lags or stuttering

 Customization: